m1ga/ti.tts/README.md

   - &lt;lang&gt; and &lt;region&gt; are 2 char ISO codes (i.e. `it`, `de`, `en`)
   - &lt;flags&gt; is a usually 3 char voice description
   - &lt;type&gt; can be `local` (on device voice), `network` (on cloud voice) or `language` (not specified)

+## Engines' names

+ Engines' names from getEngines and getEngineList are in the format:

+    <name> @<package>

+ Where:
+  - &lt;name&gt; is the engine label name
+  - &lt;package&gt; is the engine pakage name for setEngine and init(engine)

+ Engines' Package Names List can be retrived from getEnginePackageList().

 ## Setup Attributes